Spencer Brown (running back): Professional career

+Carolina Panthers

-Brown signed with the Carolina Panthers after going undrafted in the 2021 NFL Draft on May 2, 2021.
+Brown signed with the Carolina Panthers after going undrafted in the 2021 NFL draft on May 2, 2021.
 He played in the Panther's first preseason game on August 15, 2021 against the Indianapolis Colts, rushing for 25 yards on nine carries.
 He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Panthers on January 10, 2022.

 On August 30, 2022, Brown was waived/injured by the Panthers and placed on injured reserve.
 He was released on September 9.
 He was re-signed to the practice squad on October 18.
 He signed a reserve/future contract on January 9, 2023.

+On August 29, 2023, Brown was waived for final roster cuts, but signed to the Panthers' practice squad the following day.
+He was released on September 13.
+On November 6, Brown was signed again to the practice squad.
+He signed a reserve/future contract on January 8, 2024.

+On May 10, 2024, Brown was waived for offseason roster cuts.

+Atlanta Falcons

+On August 11, 2024, Brown signed with the Atlanta Falcons.
+He was released as part of final roster cuts on August 27.

+Hamilton Tiger-Cats

+Brown signed with the Hamilton Tiger-Cats on January 15, 2025.
+He was an early cut in training camp on May 14, 2025.

+Edmonton Elks

+The Edmonton Elks announced on June 22, 2025, that they added Brown to their practice roster.
+He did not dress in any games for the Elks.

+Toronto Argonauts

+On August 5, 2025, it was announced that Brown had been traded to the Toronto Argonauts in exchange for a conditional eighth-round pick in the 2026 CFL draft.